CloudEngineHub/EnerVerse-AC/README.md

 </div>

-This repo is the official implementation of EnerVerse-AC: Envisioning Embodied Environments with Action Condition.
+This repo is the official implementation of EnerVerse-AC: Envisioning Embodied Environments with Action Condition, featuring minimal inference code to run single-view video generation.

 This repo contains minimal inference code to run single-view video generation.

 ## Getting started